 ‘Yeah, before I lived ou' here, I worked as a security officer.’
 ‘There's a legal matter, it’s goin' on.’
 ‘Yeah, a legal matter, it’s still on, goin' on, it wasn’t my fault though.’
 A legal dispute drove Mark to live on the streets – he couldn’t afford the legal fees.
 Mark didn’t want to elaborate on the legalities of the matter.
 After some time, my sensibilities suggested that Mark appreciated the opportunity to talk.
 Sitting next to him, listening to his story, his endless challenges, his misfortunes.
 Mark looked apathetic and somewhat defeated.
 There was much more to Mark and his circumstances, however, to the best of my knowledge and to the extent that I understood him, Mark ended up a homeless man through no fault of his own.
 Who was I to say otherwise?

 Eventually, it was time for me to leave.
-Mark finally looked at me.
-His dull blue eyes met mine as we said goodbye.
+Mark finally looked at me, his head raised a little, enough for his dull blue eyes to meet mine as we said goodbye.
 ‘Thank you, what you did for me is very kind.’

 Mark’s story totally consumed my thoughts.
 Feeling compelled to make some sense of Mark, the meaning he attributed to his life, I realised I simply could not make an interim interpretation: the data, the facts, were too thin.
 However, I did realise that I had had to suppress my own interests for a while, to be able to answer Mark’s unspoken call for help.